 TRINITY FORUM EDINBURGH UNIVERSITY

-A 1st-year PhD student from the United States: "Regarding my experience with Scriptorium, I can say that I’ve greatly appreciated the opportunity to pray with a community of others, to have space to work regularly, and also to have an opportunity to meet new people, especially other Christians in a city where I didn’t know anyone before."
+A PhD student from the United States: "Regarding my experience with Scriptorium, I can say that I’ve greatly appreciated the opportunity to pray with a community of others, to have space to work regularly, and also to have an opportunity to meet new people, especially other Christians in a city where I didn’t know anyone before."

-A 4th-year PhD student from India: "The Scriptorium has been a “God sent” when I was looking for opportunities to write up my doctoral thesis in the company of peers.
+A PhD student from South Asia: "The Scriptorium has been a “God sent” when I was looking for opportunities to write up my doctoral thesis in the company of peers.
 It offers a good structure for focused writing.
 The prayer times offer the much needed nibbles for the soul, particularly on day’s that are cramped to have a focused quiet time.
 I find the time we spent seeking God’s intervention on issues affecting peoples across the world quite instructional in breaking out of the 'me and mine' mould.
 As someone straddling multiple worlds and engaged in international policymaking, it has been an added bonus for me to hear the worldviews of other participants, particularly the framing of Christianity in Northern cultures.
 Overall, the Scriptorium has been a blessing to me this season.
 I try to pass the blessings forward in my small way by weaving the spiritual inputs from the meditations into my life conversations with students in the University Hall where God has placed me."

 6 DECEMBER 2022 | With the End in Mind: Should the UK Legalise Assisted Suicide?